 Cutting Edge began conducting a comprehensive review of all the teaching collections in 2011 with the goal of developing a comprehensive and coherent set of teaching activities that will serve the geoscience education community for years to come.
-The initial implementation of the review process was in conjunction with the Teaching Mineralogy, Petrology, and Geochemistry in the 21st Century workshop and has grown to cover both the original On the Cutting Edge collection as well as other Earth education materials hosted by SERC and found in the Teach the Earth portal.
-The process involves having workshop participants review a set of teaching activities, using a rubric to help calibrate their scoring.
+The initial implementation of the review process was in conjunction with the Teaching Mineralogy, Petrology, and Geochemistry in the 21st Century workshop and has grown, with the adoption of the On the Cutting Edge program by NAGT, to cover Earth education materials hosted by SERC and found in the Teach the Earth portal.
+The process involves review camps, largely conducted during the annual Earth Educator's Rendezvous where reviewers evaluate a set of teaching activities against a rubric.
 There are five elements of each activity that get reviewed during the process:

 - scientific veracity